pocl/pocl/doc/sphinx/source/development.rst

   . ../tools/scripts/devel-envs.sh

-Target and Host CPU Architectures for 'basic' and 'pthread' Devices
+Target and Host CPU Architectures for CPU Devices
 -------------------------------------------------------------------

-By default, pocl build system compiles the kernel libraries for the host CPU architecture, to be used by 'basic' and 'pthread' devices.
+By default, pocl build system compiles the kernel libraries for the host CPU architecture, to be used by CPU devices ('cpu' and 'cpu-minimal').

 LLVM is used to detect the CPU variant to be used as target.
 This can be overridden by passing -DLLC_HOST_CPU=... to CMake.
 See the